openmpf/openmpf.github.io/docs/docs/Trigger-Guide.md

 # Multiple Flows Using Triggers

 To describe the way that the Workflow Manager applies the trigger, we will use the example pipeline defined below.
+Each task in the pipeline is composed of one action, so only the actions are shown.
-Note that this is a hypothetical pipeline and not tested in a real deployment:
+Note that this is a hypothetical pipeline and not intended for use in a real deployment:

 1. WHISPER SPEECH LANGUAGE DETECTION ACTION
     - (No TRIGGER)
 2. SPHINX SPEECH DETECTION ACTION
     - TRIGGER: `ISO_LANGUAGE=eng`
+    - FEED_FORWARD_TYPE: `REGION`
 3. WHISPER SPEECH DETECTION ACTION
     - TRIGGER: `ISO_LANGUAGE=spa`
+    - FEED_FORWARD_TYPE: `REGION`
-4. ARGOS TRANSLATION (WITH FF REGION) ACTION
+4. ARGOS TRANSLATION ACTION
     - TRIGGER: `ISO_LANGUAGE=spa`
+    - FEED_FORWARD_TYPE: `REGION`
-5. KEYWORD TAGGING (WITH FF REGION) ACTION
+5. KEYWORD TAGGING ACTION
     - (No TRIGGER)
+    - FEED_FORWARD_TYPE: `REGION`

 We can represent this as a flow chart: